retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 default: `no`

-When on, BBT will make `jieba` Chinese word segmentation available for citekey construction.
-This uses a lot of memory, easily 10MB.
+When on, BBT will make Chinese word segmentation available for citekey construction.
+This uses a lot of memory, easily 70MB.
 If you don't have Chinese titles/names, keep this off.

 ### kuroshiro